mathquill/mathquill/README.md

 `backspaceOutOf` (if any) to be called with no arguments; etc. Basically, the handlers are called when Left/Right/Up/Down/Backspace/Del/Shift-Left/Shift-Right is pressed but the cursor is at the left/right/top/bottom edge, so nothing happens within the math field.
-The exception is `enter`, which is called whenever Enter is pressed.
+The 2 exceptions are `enter`, which is called when Enter is pressed, and `edited`, which is called (not necessarily only) when the field is edited (stuff is typed in, deleted, written with API, etc).

 **A Note On Changing Colors:**